 - Mrs Clarke and Mr Evans (governor) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).

-- In staff meetings, we regularly review safeguarding scenarios and share termly safeguarding updates from Swindon LSCB, Family Contact Point and Sarah Turner Consulting.
+- In staff meetings, we regularly review safeguarding scenarios and share termly safeguarding updates from Swindon LSCB, MASH and Sarah Turner Consulting.

 The Wider Context of Safeguarding at King William Street CE Primary School

 We have a dedicated team of First Aiders here at King William Street CE Primary School who receive paediatric first aid training regularly.
 We also work closely with our school nurse, Sarah Hatten.

 A dedicated team of senior staff works hard to keep our premises safe and secure.
 We undertake fire drills regularly and we also have an emergency plan.
 Our administrative assistant, Mrs O’Brien, is also responsible for ensuring that all trips that the children attend are properly risk assessed.
 When on site, all visitors are expected to sign in and out and must wear a King William Street CE Primary School identification badge, provided with a safeguarding leaflet and turn their mobile phones off.

 We expect all staff and volunteers to share our commitment to safeguarding.
 All staff and volunteers are expected to undertake an enhanced Disclosure and Barring Service (DBS) check.
 We also carry out identity, professional qualification and disqualification by association checks before any person undertakes any role within our school.

 Through the South West Grid for Learning, we apply strong filters and safety systems on all our school computers and tablets.
 All internet use by children is overseen by a member of staff and we actively teach children about keeping safe online through our cross-curricular Computing curriculum and whole school safer internet days.

 Information for parents/carers can be found on our Internet Safety page or